ankitects/anki-manual/browsing.md

 ## Finding Duplicates

-You can use the Notes→Find Duplicates option to search for notes that have the same content.
+You can use the **Notes > Find Duplicates** option to search for notes that have the same content.
 When you open the window, Anki will look at all of your note types and present a list of all possible fields.
-If you want to look for duplicates in the "Back" field, you’d select it from the list and then click "Search".
+If you want to look for duplicates in the *Back* field, you’d select it from the list and then click **Search**.

 Unlike the check that happens when you add cards manually, the duplicate finding feature is not limited to a single note type.
 This means that by default, it will search in all note types that have the field you provided.

-The _optional filter_ text box allows you to narrow down where Anki will look for duplicates.
+The **Optional filter** text box allows you to narrow down where Anki will look for duplicates.
 If you only want to search for duplicates in the "French Vocab" and "French Verbs" note types, you would enter: